 I have to put buffet style bacon on my blog, though, even though it isn’t a new or unique idea because I pretty consistently find myself having to google up a recipe!
 I can’t seem to remember from time to time what temperature and how long to bake it at.
-So, for me (and maybe for you) here is my “guide.”
-I made it recently when I made Light Hot Brown Sandwiches.
+Getting old has its advantages but this memory thing isn’t one of them!

 Did you know that bacon is often on sale (with coupons) around Holidays?
 And that it freezes very well and doesn’t take up a whole lot of space?
 So there you, go, stock up when it’s at a low. 🙂

-Buffet Style Bacon
+Buffet Style Oven Baked Bacon

 Then, note the time!
-Now, you’ll have the timing down for your beautifully cooked, no brainer bacon for any future breakfasts!
+Now, you’ll have the timing down for your beautifully cooked, no-brainer bacon for any future breakfasts!

 From the kitchen of www.frugalhausfrau.com